How the H.L. Hunley, history's first combat sub, changed warfare forever — then vanished.

 However, many modern experts have claimed that there is no way a blue light could have come from the H.L.
 Hunley, as there were no blue lanterns aboard the submarine.
 Meanwhile, other experts claim that the “blue light” was not, in fact, a light of blue color, but a pyrotechnic symbol consisting of a quick flash of light, similar to a flare.

 The recovery of the H.L.
 Hunley has been a matter of great dispute, with two separate parties claiming responsibility.
 In 1970, an underwater archeologist named E. Lee Spence claimed to have found the submarine and has a collection of evidence that seemingly validates him.
-The National Park Service also credited him for leading them to the site of the H.L.
-Hunley for its inclusion on the National Register of Historic Places.
+The National Park Service also credited him with leading them to the site of the H.L.
+Hunley so it could be included in the National Register of Historic Places.

 However, in 1995, a diver named Ralph Wilbanks happened upon the wreckage and announced it to the world as a new discovery.
-Though it was in fact not a new discovery, it was Wilbanks’ discovery that pushed experts to start recovery efforts.
+Though it was in fact not a new discovery, Wilbanks’s find pushed experts to start recovery efforts.

 In 2000, the H.L.
 Hunley was officially removed from its century-old resting place.
 In the end, archeologists discovered that it had sunk just 100 yards from the Housatonic, leading them to believe that it had in fact been its own blast that took the H.L.
 Hunley down.

 A memorial service was held for the crew in 2004, and their remains were laid to rest at Magnolia Cemetery in Charleston, where the single yet historic battle involving the H.L.
-Hunley had taken place some 150 years before.
+Hunley took place some 150 years earlier.